yazhcodes/Kickstarter-Analysis/README.md

 # *Is our goal realistic?*

 We cannot underestimate the impact Goals can have on the outcome of a campaign.
 It is important to be realistic, so we have to choose a Goal that aligns with past trends.
 It is evident from the below chart that successful campaigns have had an average Goal of $5000.
 More importantly, did you notice that failed campaigns have had an average Goal of $10000?
-This sends out a red flag for our campaign estiamted at a budget of $10000!
+This sends out a red flag for our campaign estimated at a budget of $10000!
 We have to come way down and settle for a figure around $5000 otherwise we are running into the risk of failing.

 <p align="center"> <img src="https://github.com/yazhcodes/Kickstarter-Analysis/blob/main/Goal%20vs%20Outcome.png" width="800" height="600"> </p>